Posted on

 It is a best practice to pre-pack high-value items, like jewelry, antiques, and important documents like your driver’s license, social security cards, passports, money (including coin collections), checks, wallets, purses, contracts, and birth certificates separately.
 Once you’ve packed them, you should then keep them in a safe place.
 We recommend either keeping them with you or placing them in your car, before moving day.
 Additionally, these items should be moved by you, and not moved with the rest of your household goods.
 This separation helps to avoid damage and helps them from getting lost during the moving process.

 Additionally, you should clearly label the boxes, so you can easily identify them.
 If you accidentally place your important belongings into an unmarked box, you’ll have a difficult time trying to locate them when you need them.
+However, to be on the cautious side, you may not want to label them as valuables, or coin collection, etc.

 Pack an overnight bag for moving day with personal items you may need the night of the move and for the next morning.
 Be sure to have one bag packed for each family member and for your pets.